Linear Model and Extensions: A latent variable representation for the multinomial logistic regression

 \section{A latent variable representation for the multinomial logistic regression}

 We can view the multinomial logistic regression \eqref{eq::multinomial-logistic} as an extension of the binary logistic regression model.
 The binary logistic regression has a latent variable representation as shown in Section \ref{sec::binary-reg-latent}.
-The multinomial logistic regression also has a latent variable representation below.
+The multinomial logistic regression model in Definition \ref{def::multinomial-logistic} also has a latent variable representation below.

 Assume